Audio Signal Enhancement

 The textbook "Digital Speech Transmission" is used as lecture notes.
 It can be lent in the university library or in the Institute.

-All powerpoint slides of the lecture and the problems of the exercise will be sold during the first lecture as well as by Irina Ronkartz.
+All powerpoint slides of the lecture and the problems of the exercise are available for download at RWTHmoodle.

-The lecture "Audio Signal Enhancement" goes back to the former lecture "Digital Speech Processing II" (summer term 2017).
-It is thematically related to the lecture "Digital Speech Transmission" (previously: "Digital Speech Processing I") from the winter term, however, they can be taken independently.
+The lecture "Audio Signal Enhancement" is thematically related to the lecture "Digital Speech Transmission" from the winter term, however, they can be taken independently.

 In the lecture "Audio Signal Enhancement" the basic theory of spectral analysis and synthesis systems are introduced.
 Algorithms for audio signal enhancement are the main topics of this lecture:

 - Filter banks for spectral analysis and synthesis

 - Adaptive Filters

 - Compensation of acoustic echo signals: digital loudspeaking telephone, acoustic human-machine interface

 - Single- and multichannel noise reduction: reduction of acoustic noise signals by adaptive filtering, active compensation of acoustic noise, reduction of ambient reverberation